ome/omero-documentation/contributing/ci-bio-formats.rst

     :mergecijob:`BIOFORMATS-push`

-        This jobs merge all the PRs opened against the development branch of https://github.com/ome/bio-formats-build and couple the component
+        This job merges all the PRs opened against the development branch of https://github.com/ome/bio-formats-build and couples the component
         versions

     :mergecijob:`BIOFORMATS-build`